timurista/simple-serviceworker-tutorial/docs/service-worker.md

 ```

+## Inspecting in chrome
+- Frist open Chrome dev tools
+- You can see the current running service workers by going to `Application`
+- You can also see the events run through a service worker in the network tab.

 ## Heavy use of Promises

+Promise is a class which takes a resolve or reject parameter and returns the resolved value.
+If the result is sucessful, then you can chain another promise or simply return the value.

 ```js
 var promise = new Promise(function(resolve, reject) {
   // do a thing, possibly async, then…